juripero/ryft-server/docs/restapi.md

 - `ts` for time search
 - `ns` for numeric search

-If no any search mode provided fuzzy hamming search is used **by default** for simple queries.
+If no search mode is specified, fuzzy hamming search is used **by default** for simple queries.
-It is also possible to automatically detect search modes: if search query contains `DATE` keyword then date search will be used, `TIME` keyword is used for time search, and `NUMERIC` for numeric search.
+It is also possible to automatically detect search modes: if search query contains `DATE` keyword then date search will be used.
+It's the same when `TIME` keyword is used for time search, and `NUMERIC` for numeric search.

-In case of complex search queries provided mode is used for text or structured search only.
+In case of complex search queries, the mode specified is used for text or structured search only.
 Date, time and numeric search modes will be detected automatically by corresponding keywords.

-Note, the fuzzy edit distance search mode removes duplicates by default (`-r` option of ryftprim).
+NOTE: The fuzzy edit distance search mode removes duplicates by default (`-r` option of ryftprim).

 ### Search `surrounding` parameter